Don't Be Afraid Of Advisors: Financial Advisors' Daily Digest

 Your clients want to tell you, if you let them…what it is that they want, what it is that they fear.
 When you do that, you will increase their well‑being immensely.
 You will increase yours, because you will get their gratitude, and you will get also to keep them as clients."

-The quote seems to reveal two thing: First, that there is something called well-being that investors seek that is beyond just a number; it implies being cared for.
+The quote seems to reveal two things: First, that there is something called well-being that investors seek that is beyond just a number; it implies being cared for.
 Second, though the article does not make this clear, he seems to be addressing a group of advisors, whom we can presume to be in favor of advisors.
 That is to say, he is not speaking to DIY investors, some of whom are wary of many aspects of hiring a professional, such as the cost and effectiveness.

 So I thought I would add my two cents on this because of the experience I have with both advisors and DIY investors.
 My first cent is that it seems evident that robo-advisors are putting pressure on the industry to reduce costs - or justify them.
 I have no doubt that the market for financial advice will respond as every other market does, i.e., in a manner that is favorable to consumers.

-My second cent is that only a segment of the investing population is going to want to hire a financial advisor, and they know who they are: Either they want the advantages of being cared for - these are folks with a general disposition to delegate, for whom hiring a professional to assist in the management of their finances enhances their peace of mind based.
+My second cent is that only a segment of the investing population is going to want to hire a financial advisor, and they know who they are: Either they want the advantages of being cared for - these are folks with a general disposition to delegate, for whom hiring a professional to assist in the management of their finances enhances their peace of mind.
 Or they are people who have experience investing on their own, and it was a bad experience.
 These folks might have seen or heard their fellow investors chide them for wasting money on a professional - they shared this bias when they started out - but they know how much they imperiled their portfolios through their own mistakes.

 Such investors, who wanted all along to be DIY, may be fearful of hiring an advisor, thinking: "What do I need an advisor for?
 Can't I do it on my own?"
 And the answer is: Yes, you do it on your own.
 The advisor just helps you do it by yourself because of his or her experience and objectivity.
 If you have struggled to implement an effective wealth-building process on your own, there is no shame in getting help.
 But you must put in the effort to find someone with experience and objectivity because - as critics have rightly pointed out, not every purveyor of financial advice is a credit to the industry (as in all professions).